Seahawks QB Geno Smith fined for taunting during Giants game

-Ultimately, after the NFL reviewed Monday night’s Seahawks at Giants game and handed out fines, only one player was docked any money — quarterback Geno Smith.
+Ultimately, after the NFL reviewed Monday night’s Seahawks-Giants game and handed out fines, only one player was docked any money — quarterback Geno Smith.

 Smith was fined $10,927 for unsportsmanlike conduct after a taunting penalty early in the third quarter of the 24-3 win.